-During the summertime, a nice way to enjoy the beauty of Paris is to have a picnic.
+During the summertime, a nice way to enjoy the beauty of the city of love is to have a picnic in Paris.
 Of course you can have a picnic almost everywhere in Paris, on a romantic bench or in a park for instance, but today, local Parisien Laurence, from Paris-Toujours presents you unique places to make the most of your picnic experience.

 1. The Seine river banks

 What we call the “Quais de Seine” stretches from Bercy, in the east, to the western part of the city, but the best places to picnic on the banks of the Seine are located down the Saint-Louis Island and the “Quai de la Tournelle”.
 You will have wonderful views of Notre-Dame Cathedral and the Ile de la Cité while savouring your Parisian sandwich made of a French baguette with ham.
 At night the show will leave you speechless and the atmosphere very lively.
 People are having fun in front of one of the most romantic views in the world, a perfect place to eat!
 The only little issue is that the beauty of the location means that I, can get really crowded.

 Located in the 20th arrondissement in the eastern part of Paris, the Belleville’s park is a wide garden of 45,000 m² up on a hill.
 It is also a great spot for a picnic as you have a terrific view all over Paris.
 While eating you can contemplate the Eiffel Tower, Notre-Dame, the Grand Palais, etc. Of course, there are other places like Montmartre where you can enjoy such a view, but the at Belleville Park you will have more space and less crowds.

 The garden was renovated in 2008, and is designed to welcome and entertain kids.
 You can find a village built in wood as well as a waterfall.
 And there are plenty of good food stores around to create the perfect picnic with lots of cheese and other delicatessen.